The SCSI2Pi Emulation Tools

 This is how you emulate SASI drives:

 In this case two hard drives with IDs 0 and 1 are emulated.
-Note that SASI only permits 2 LUNs per ID.
+SASI only permits 2 LUNs per ID, s2p supports up to 32.

 s2p supports the BlueSCSI naming convention for image files.
 This convention defines how to encode the SCSI ID, LUN and sector size in a filename.